 One of the biggest concerns about YFV was the presence of minter keys – which could potentially mint an infinite number of $YFV tokens.
 Developers have stated that all minter keys are burned, and pools which could mint new tokens have also had minting features removed.

 YFV had previously also confirmed and addressed community members’ concerns that there was a minting key oversight and exploit related to vUSD and vETH which would allow funds to be locked.
 What YFV did to remedy this was that they kept the minting keys until they were able to recover the funds that some users may have lost by farming in Pool 0.
 After that, the team transferred the governance keys of vETH and vUSD from YFV protocol to several members of the community to hold in safe custody.
 The community members selected were: Reuben Yap (COO of Zcoin), DeFi Dude, Matthew Neimerg (CEO of Cardinal Cryptography), TQT, Ian Ocasio and myself.
-This eventually led to the launch of Staking Pool v2 which will be replaced by Governance Vault (see above).

 Decentralised Finance (DeFi) series: tutorials, guides and more